 The purpose of all this is to discover the semantic relationships between pieces of content.
 Just as Google uses what you click on and your queries to guess what you want, we use what’s posted on your site and by your competitors to make an educated guess on what people want to know about next in the moment.
 As the number of categories grows and our system gets more experience analyzing different niches, we hope to be able to release trending keyword predictions for what people will want to read a week in advance.

 This will involve new applications of deep learning and additional proprietary research.
 CONCURED will keep trying to push the envelope of what AI technologies are capable of to solve the marketing problems of our time to reach our holy grail of content marketing, knowing the perfect thing to write about next that will yield maximum engagement from any niche.

 So, is CONCURED an AI like you see in science fiction?
 No. But it does use the latest advancements in AI and builds upon them to create our unique product.
 We are looking forward to releasing several new features very soon that will demonstrate how far our processes have come.
 If you are interested in a demo of our technology, contact us through this page.

-Further your understanding of AI with our article “Why AI is better than A/B Testing“
+Further your understanding of AI with our article “Artificial Intelligence Vs. Content Intelligence – What’s the Difference?”

 Subscribe to our Clever Content Club below!
 We’ll send you all you need to know about AI and Content Marketing